msantos/closefrom/README.md

 * [ucspi-unix](https://github.com/bruceg/ucspi-unix)

-  `ucspi-unix` is used an example of the
-  "Defer to Kernel" pattern in [Secure Design Patterns](https://resources.sei.cmu.edu/asset_files/TechnicalReport/2009_005_001_15110.pdf).
+  `ucspi-unix` is an example of the "Defer to Kernel" privilege separation model in [Secure Design Patterns](https://resources.sei.cmu.edu/asset_files/TechnicalReport/2009_005_001_15110.pdf).

-  The guarantees, though, are broken because `ucspi-unix` [leaks the listening socket](https://github.com/bruceg/ucspi-unix/pull/2) to the application subprocess.
+  The guarantees are broken because `ucspi-unix` [leaks the listening socket](https://github.com/bruceg/ucspi-unix/pull/2) to the application subprocess.
 The application subprocess can race the server in accepting new connections and bypass unix socket permissions and socket credential checks.

 ~~~ C
 #include <stdio.h>